Goodnite, Sweetheart, Goodnite: The McGuire Sisters version

-The best-selling version of the song was recorded by the McGuire Sisters in 1954.
-Their version reached No. 8 on Billboard's chart of "Best Sellers in Stores", No. 7 on Billboard's chart of "Most Played in Juke Boxes", and No. 9 on Billboard's chart of "Most Played by Jockeys".
+The best-selling version of the song was recorded by The McGuire Sisters in 1954.
+Under the title "Goodnight, Sweetheart, Goodnight", their version reached No. 8 on Billboard's chart of "Best Sellers in Stores", No. 7 on Billboard's chart of "Most Played in Juke Boxes", and No. 9 on Billboard's chart of "Most Played by Jockeys".
 A million copies of the McGuire Sisters' single were sold.

 The McGuire Sisters' version was ranked No. 21 on Billboard's ranking of "1954's Top Popular Records according to Juke Box Plays".
 It was also ranked No. 33 in Cash Box's ranking of "1954's Top Pop Records as Voted in the Cash Box Poll".

 Johnnie & Jack version

 It was also recorded in 1954 by country music duo Johnnie & Jack, whose version reached No. 3 on Billboard's "Country & Western Records" chart "Most Played by Jockeys", No. 4 on Billboard's "Country & Western Records" chart "Best Sellers in Stores", No. 4 on Billboard's "Country & Western Records" chart "Most Played in Juke Boxes", No. 4 on Cash Box's chart of "The 10 Top Folk & Western Best Sellers", No. 4 on Cash Box's chart of "The Ten Folk and Western Disk Jockeys Played Most This Week", and No. 4 on Cash Box's chart of "Hillbilly, Folk & Western Juke Box Tunes".

 Johnnie & Jack's version was ranked No. 20 on Billboard's ranking of "1954's Top C&W Records according to Retail Sales" and No. 21 on Billboard's ranking of "1954's Top C&W Records according to Juke Box Plays".
 It was also ranked No. 17 in Cash Box's ranking of "1954's Top Country Records as Voted in the Cash Box Poll".

-It was used by NTV in Tokyo, Japan from 2000 to 2001 when the broadcasting in a day ended and not having the NNN24.